ESG for asset managers: help businesses improve, says Eurizon CEO

 Tommaso Corcos explains how Eurizon helps steer its investee companies towards greater sustainability

 Growth, innovation, and sustainability and the three core principles that guide Eurizon’s investments.
 Last year CEO Tommaso Corcos spoke about the first two, after the company launched its new currency and macro funds.
-World Finance catches up with Tommaso to learn about the third: its environmental, social, and governance principles.
+European CEO catches up with Tommaso to learn about the third: its environmental, social, and governance principles.
 Instead of avoiding companies that have ESG issues, he explains, the company engages with them: steering the business onto a more sustainable path, and so giving its investors better returns, and its other stakeholders a better world.
 Watch the second half of our interview with Tommaso, where he discusses MiFID II and the future of asset management in Europe.

 European CEO: In 1996 you became the first Italian asset manager to offer ethical funds, and today all of your funds match those same principles.
 Talk me through that drive.